 The timing of the glow worm mating ritual is tied to the lunar cycle.
 The females begin releasing their eggs roughly two to three days after the full moon.
 The spawning activity generally goes on for two or three successive evenings.

-Tour times: Glow worm tours are determined by the lunar cycle, and tours occur several days followingthe full moon.
-(For a lunar calendar, please visit fullmooncalendar.net.)
-Departure time is approximately 30 minutes before sunset.
+Glow worm tours are determined by the lunar cycle, and tours occur several days following the full moon.
+(For a lunar calendar, please visit fullmooncalendar.net).
+Departure time is approximately 30 minutes before sunset from Turtle Cove.